Stephen Lynch (musician): 2000 to present

 In April 2006, Lynch starred as Robbie Hart in the Broadway musical The Wedding Singer, which ran on Broadway from April 27, 2006, through December 31, 2006, at the Al Hirschfeld Theatre.
 This musical production was based on the 1998 New Line Cinema film The Wedding Singer, starring Adam Sandler and Drew Barrymore.
 The musical, Lynch's Broadway debut, co-starred Tony winner Laura Benanti in the role of Julia Sullivan, played by Barrymore in the film.
 The April 2006 opening followed a successful preview run in Seattle at The 5th Avenue Theatre, which ran from January 31 through February 19.
-His performance has earned him nominations for Tony, Drama League, and Drama Desk awards, According to interviews after, he stated that, due to the rehearsals for the show, he had forgotten most of his own songs.
+His performance has earned him nominations for Tony, Drama League, and Drama Desk awards.
+One interviewer asked, "You were nominated for a Tony for your role in The Wedding Singer on Broadway.
+Was Adam Sandler pissed?
+He didn't score any awards for the movie, and then you come along and land all sorts of accolades."
+Lynch laughed and said, "Let me say, he should have gotten an Oscar nod.
+His performance was sublime.
+But no, he came backstage after a show and told me he enjoyed it...
+It's funny, because I spent the first five years of my career trying to get out from under the shadow of Adam Sandler.
+Then I take a role he made famous."
+According to other interviews after, he stated that, due to the rehearsals for the show, he had forgotten most of his own songs.